 A Behavioral Question asks the candidate do describe how they acted in a specific situation.
 This technique uses this past performance of the candidate to predict how they will perform in the future.
 Included are a selection of behavioral questions targeting training and mentoring responsibilities.

 Project engineers identify, plan and implement projects with organizations.
 The scope of this field is extremely broad.
 There are a number of common elements to project engineering roles, and these elements are often assessed with behavioral interview questions.

 Working for a nonprofit organization has a lot of similarities to other industries, but there are some significant differences.
 Behavioral interview questions are a good tool to assess a job candidate for the specific skills required in a nonprofit.
-This makes these questions common in interviews with nonprofit organizations.
+This makes these questions common in

 Behavioral interview questions focus on assessing your performance in past situations.
 One common topic for behavioral questions is personal accountability.
 These questions focus on a candidate's past failures and the candidate's willingness to admit their mistakes.

 Organizational skills are an important factor in a person's career and are a common interview topic.
 There are a wide variety of behavioral interview questions about your organization skills that you could see in an interview.

 Behavioral questions can target any potential situation at work.
 Included are a selection of questions that target a job candidate's values, attitude and personal courage.

 Hiring managers often focus on assessing the leadership skills of job seekers.
 To do this, many use Behavioral Interview Questions.
 A behavioral interview question asks the job seeker to tell a specific story from their experience, illustrating how they acted and the results they achieved in the